A croissant with two different types of flourA croissant with two different types of flour

 Another option for making gluten-free croissants is to use a combination of gluten-free flours and starches, such as tapioca starch or potato starch.
 This can help to create a more similar texture to traditional croissants.
 Additionally, using alternative fats such as coconut oil or ghee can add a unique flavor to the croissants.
 Experimenting with different gluten-free ingredients can lead to delicious and unique croissant creations.

-See also Maple syrup vs. honey for sticky buns.
+See also Honey vs. sugar for baklava.

 Factors to consider when choosing the right flour for your croissants.